Roles of the Attorney General and the Director of Public Prosecutions

 - conducting prosecutions that the Attorney General may undertake pursuant to agreements with the provincial Attorneys General;

 - administering the National Fine Recovery Program and conducting proceedings to enforce the collection of outstanding federal fines, including the bringing of civil proceedings; and

-- exercising the authorities of the Attorney General in the Criminal Code and the Controlled Drugs and Substances Act subject to a list of exclusions for items that are more appropriately dealt with through the Department of Justice.
+- exercising the authorities of the Attorney General in the Criminal Code and the Controlled Drugs and Substances Act subject to a list of exclusions for items that are more appropriately dealt with through the Department of Justice (DOJ).

-The last assignment was issued by the Attorney General on July 20, 2015, and published in the Canada Gazette on August 1, 2015, to provide clarity and to address the potential uncertainty that was raised by a 2014 decision of the Yukon Territorial CourtFootnote 3 with respect to which authorities under the Criminal Code may be exercised by the DPPFootnote 4.
+The last assignment was issued by the Attorney General on July 20, 2015, and published in the Canada Gazette on August 1, 2015, to provide clarity and to address the potential uncertainty that was raised by a 2014 decision of the Yukon Territorial CourtNote 3 with respect to which authorities under the Criminal Code may be exercised by the DPP.Note 4

 There are a number of provisions in the Criminal Code and other federal statutes that require the consent of the Attorney General before steps may be taken or require the designation of an individual by the Attorney General.
 The definition of Attorney General in the Criminal Code allows these authorities to be exercised by a lawful deputy of the Attorney General.
 The long-standing practice has been for a deputy to exercise these authorities rather than the Attorney General personally.
 As subsection 3(4) of the Director of Public Prosecutions Act makes the DPP a lawful deputy of the Attorney General on all matters set out in s.
 3 of the Act, the DPP has exercised most of these authorities.
-The Deputy Minister of Justice has exercised those that are clearly unrelated to prosecutions.
-The assignment recognizes these authorities without expanding the role of the DPP and without in any way encroaching on the DPP’s independence.
+The assignment recognizes these authorities without expanding the role of the DPP and without encroaching on the DPP’s independence in any way.

 - Date modified: